By state

 National parks in Texas

-Every National Park Service unit in Texas, scored and ranked by our Experience Score.
+Every national park and public-land unit in Texas, scored and ranked by our Experience Score.

 NPS / E Paola